 - Students will provide their own transportation but will likely be able to car-pool with others during the field sessions

 - Food: A break with coffee and a light breakfast will be provided each morning at 9:30 at the field location.
 There will be an opportunity to order bagged lunches and snacks.
 Refreshments will be provided for the classroom portions of this course.

-The Columbia Mountains Institute would like to give a big THANK YOU to our event partner: Okanagan College – Revelstoke Centre
+The Columbia Mountains Institute would like to give a big THANK YOU to our event host for accommodating us during this course: Okanagan College – Revelstoke Centre